Project Economics course

 Content of Project Economics

-• Day 1: Project Valuation – Basics
+• Part 1: Project Valuation – Basics

 • Time value of money: inflation and discounting